 On 28 February 2013, this unique and ambitious masterpiece, was finally completed.
 On Friday 5 April 2013, when Alderney's tapestry was officially unveiled on the island by the curator of the Bayeux Tapestry Museum , Mme Sylvette Lemagnen, and the President du Conseil de la Manche Monsieur Jean François Le Grand, Alderney's Bayeux Tapestry finale instantly received their seal of approval.

 From 1 July until 9 September 2014 Alderney’s Finale was exhibited in the Bayeux Tapestry Museum under the same roof as the world-famous Bayeux Tapestry and was seen by over 140,000 visitors.
-Alderney’s Finale has created so much interest that a high quality replica of the tapestry will continue to be on display at the Bayeux Tapestry Museum.
+Alderney’s Finale has created so much interest that a high quality replica of the tapestry has been retained by the Bayeux Tapestry Museum.

-Now the original is back in Alderney and on permanent display in the Alderney Library, but this year, which marks the 950th anniversary of the Norman Conquest, our tapestry will be taken on a roadshow to different locations in across the Channel Islands and the UK.
+Now the original is back in Alderney on permanent display in the Alderney Library, but this year, which marks the 950th anniversary of the Norman Conquest, our tapestry will be taken on a roadshow to be exhibited at different historic locations in the Channel Islands and the UK.
 The exact dates and locations will be published on this page.